nextcloud/documentation/developer_manual/app/css.rst

 .. versionadded:: 8

-Often an edit option is needed an entry.
+Often an edit option is needed for an entry.
 To add one for a given entry simply hide the title and add the following div inside the entry:

 .. code-block:: html